 Plus, chia is tasteless and super-filling, and flax is super nutty and flavorful, so they’re both perfect for overnight oats since they help thicken the oats into a delicious, creamy, silky smooth pudding-like treat!

-These oats are also packed with nutrient-dense apples which are full of a special type of fiber known as pectin.
+This recipe also includes nutrient-dense apples which provide a special type of fiber known as pectin.
 Pectin slows down the release of sugars into the body, swells in the stomach to promote satiety, and helps reduce unhealthy levels of cholesterol from the body, similar to the way that the beta-glucan fibers in oatmeal do.
 Apples are also high in an antioxidant known as quercetin which protects the heart, slows down the aging effects from free radical damage, and even helps quell allergy symptoms, too.

-Lastly, these oats contain no artificial sweeteners, refined sugar, or even zero-calorie sweeteners like pure stevia extract (which I sometimes use but know many people dislike or are looking to avoid it ).
+Lastly, these oats contain no artificial sweeteners, refined sugar, or even zero-calorie sweeteners.
 Instead, my Maple-Sweetened Apple Pie Overnight Oats are sweetened with nature’s most natural, beautiful sweetener of all…. just a touch of natural, pure, organic maple syrup!

 Thoughts on Maple Syrup: Is it Just Another Sugar or is it a Healthy Option?
 My Thoughts and Experience

-I’ll just be 100% real as always with all of you: I avoided maple syrup and all other natural sweeteners (coconut sugar, date sugar, etc.) for a long time while trying to heal my gut from years of issues with candida, leaky gut, other types of autoimmune, and more.
-Considering my history with sugar intolerance and gut issues, I have to be very careful about what I eat so I can continue to stay healthy.
+I’ll just be 100% real as always with all of you: I avoided maple syrup and all other natural sweeteners (coconut sugar, date sugar, etc.) for a long time while trying to heal my gut from years of issues with candida, leaky gut, other types of autoimmune issues, and major sensitivities to sugar due to my history with sugar intolerance and seizures.

-I’m more fond of maple syrup than any other natural sweetener (besides dates and other fruits), too, and here’s why: Pure maple syrup is not an extracted sweetener.
-For instance, most natural unrefined sweeteners, like coconut sugar and raw cane sugar, for example, are extracted sweeteners.
-Coconut sugar is extracted from the whole coconut nectar, therefore it is processed more even though it’s a healthier option than refined sugar.
+Pure maple syrup is also not an extracted sweetener, which makes it my go-to natural sweetener.
+For instance, most natural unrefined sweeteners, like coconut sugar, for example, are extracted sweeteners.
+Coconut sugar is extracted from coconut nectar, therefore it is processed more even though it’s a healthier option than refined sugar.
 I have nothing against coconut sugar (and it makes great waffles because of the way it browns and sweetens, by the way), however, I do notice I’m more sensitive to it than pure maple syrup and dates.

 Pure maple syrup, on the other hand, (not maple-flavored pancake syrup) is purely the natural nectar that flows from maple trees.
-The only step that’s taken after it’s tapped from the trees is a simple boiling process and evaporation process which eliminates most of the water content from the sap.
+The only step that’s taken after it’s tapped from the trees is a simple evaporation (or boiling) process that eliminates most of the water content from the sap.
 That’s it!
 Nothing is added, nothing is extracted.

 Maple syrup is also a good source of calcium, iron, manganese, and potassium.
 It’s also high in several B vitamins, especially Riboflavin (Vitamin B2).
 Maple syrup is also high in natural antioxidants that have been shown to reduce gut inflammation, therefore, I vote it in as a top natural sweetener to include in a balanced, plant-based diet (in moderation, of course).